 From a shareholders’ point of view, a dividend is a taxable income in his hands and thus added to his annual income and taxed at the personal tax rate.
 At this juncture, it is highlighted that this dividend has already been taxed at a company level.
 Now, it may end up being taxed again in the hands of investors, thus leading to double taxation of income.

-Hence, the concept of franked dividend evolved thereby allowing to claim a tax credit, that is franking credit, on the dividend amount received by the investor.
+Hence, the concept of franked dividend evolved, thereby allowing to claim a tax credit, that is franking credit, on the dividend amount received by the investor.

 How to Calculate Franked Dividend?

-When we refer to this type of dividend, we basically refer to the cash dividend received by the investor.
-Thus, it would be right to say that franked dividend is the net dividend amount paid post considering the payment of applicable taxes by the company.
+When we refer to this type of dividend, we refer to the cash dividend received by the investor.
+Thus, it would be right to say that the franked dividend is the net dividend amount paid post considering the payment of applicable taxes by the company.

-Further, it shall be also important to understand the calculation of franking credit received by the investor.
+Further, it shall also be important to understand the calculation of franking credit received by the investor.

 Let us take the example of Edwina.
-Edwina held 100 shares of Hudson Works Ltd. Valuing $2300.
+Edwina held 100 shares of Hudson Works Ltd., valuing $2300.
 She received a dividend at the rate of $8 per share.
 Further, Hudson Works Ltd pays taxes at a rate of 30%.
 Calculate what will the franked dividend and how much will franking credit be available to Edwina?

 Calculation of Dividend can be done as follows,